-5.5.2 The table method shall be used to determine the percentage of unprotected area in the external wall of each firecell depending on the distance to the relevant boundary.

-5.5.3 Table 5.2 can also be used to determine the required distance from the relevant boundary where the percentage of unprotected area has previously been determined.
-Select the appropriate percentage (under the rectangle width column) and read the permitted distance to the relevant boundary from the left hand column of the Table 5.2.

-5.5.4 If Table 5.2 does not contain the exact measurements for the firecell being considered, use the next highest value (for rectangle width or boundary distance).

-5.5.5 The largest individual unprotected area in the external wall and the distance to any adjacent unprotected areas shall be restricted to the maximum dimensions specified in Table 5.3.
+- 5.5.2 The table method shall be used to determine the percentage of unprotected area in the external wall of each firecell depending on the distance to the relevant boundary. - 5.5.3 Table 5.2 can also be used to determine the required distance from the relevant boundary where the percentage of unprotected area has previously been determined.
+Select the appropriate percentage (under the rectangle width column) and read the permitted distance to the relevant boundary from the left hand column of the Table 5.2. - 5.5.4 If Table 5.2 does not contain the exact measurements for the firecell being considered, use the next highest value for percentage area or next lowest value for boundary distance. - 5.5.5 The largest individual unprotected area in the external wall and the distance to any adjacent unprotected areas shall be restricted to the maximum dimensions specified in Table 5.3.